UEL Enhances Support for Indian Students with Tailored Career-Focused Education - www.lokmattimes.com

 UEL Enhances Support for Indian Students with Tailored Career-Focused Education

-PNN New Delhi [India], December 12: The University of East London (UEL), named the UK University of the Year ...
+New Delhi [India], December 12: The University of East London (UEL), named the UK University of the Year 2025 ...

 During her visit to India this week, Stefanie Walton, Interim Director of Recruitment and Admissions at the University of East London emphasized UEL's commitment to providing transformative degree programs that equip students with industry-relevant skills.
 “Our mission is to ensure that every hardworking and ambitious Indian student with dreams of studying in London receives the guidance and support they need to succeed,” she stated.